bfilar/dga_predict/README.md

 # Predicting Domain Generation Algorithms using LSTMs
+* This repo is Python 3 compatible and uses Tensorflow 2.0 *

 This repo contains very simple code for classifying domains as DGA or benign.
 This code demonstrates our results in our arxiv paper here: https://arxiv.org/abs/1611.00791.
 One difference is the datasets.
 Both the paper and this repo use